 The U.S. Department of Energy reports that “Neglecting necessary maintenance ensures a steady decline in air conditioning performance while energy use steadily increases.”
 In other words, without maintenance, your AC system will use more and more energy while performing worse and worse.
 As a result, it’s going to cost you more money to operate a less effective system.

 Apart from keeping your system running at peak efficiency, getting your AC serviced also reduces the risk that the equipment will break down when you need it most.
 While working on the system, the technician will be able to spot potential problems and point them out to you.
 Trust us--it’s much better to discover an issue with your AC in spring than during a summer heatwave.

-To schedule your next AC service in Dallas, TX, give Rescue Air Heating and Cooling a call at (972) 201-3253 or use our online form.
+To schedule your next AC service in Dallas, TX, give Rescue Air and Plumbing a call at (972) 201-3253 or use our online form.
 Our family business proudly serves Richardson, Plano, Garland, Lennox, and surrounding North Texas communities.